Aryan280900/R.U-D-R.A--Automation-Skill-Test/README.md

 - **Scores each article** based on how many keywords match the persona’s interests.
 - Articles are **sorted by relevance**, ensuring the best matches are assigned.

-### 🔹 Guarantees Minimum 5 Articles per Persona
-- Each persona gets **at least 5 relevant articles**, if possible.
-- If more than 5 articles are available, **higher-scoring articles are prioritized**.

 ### 🔹 Well-Structured Output
 - Prints **personalized news feeds** for each user in the format: